 Given the high rates of fructose malabsorption, and the lack of information available on HFCS immunogenicity, research into fructositis disease is long overdue.

 The fructositis hypothesis links the dramatic increases in rates of asthma amongst school aged, preschool and specifically black children since 1980 (Asthma and Allergy Foundation of America (AAFA)), to the concomitant shift from sugar to HFCS.
 While the link between aero-allergens and asthma has been studied extensively and is well characterized, such is not the case with the association between food allergy and asthma.
 Mechanisms that relate the two are not well understood.
 Yet according to the CDC, in 2007, 29% of children who had a food allergy also had asthma.
 These rates continue to climb despite significant and steady improvements in air quality.

 The cell receptor believed to be implicated in Fructositis disease is also known to be elevated in many autoimmune diseases.
-The receptor known as RAGE (an acronym for Receptor [for] Advanced Glycation End-products) is not only known to be elevated in pulmonary disorders including neutrophilic asthma and Chronic Obstructive Pulmonary Disease COPD, lung cancer and fibrosis, It is also elevated in a host of auto-immune diseases including Lupus Erythematosus (SLE), Rheumatoid Arthritis (RA), Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), Chronic Fatigue Syndrome, Atherosclerosis, ulcerative colitis and Crohn's, Psoriasis and other auto-immune disorders.
+The receptor known as RAGE (an acronym for Receptor [of] Advanced Glycation End-products) is not only known to be elevated in pulmonary disorders including neutrophilic asthma and Chronic Obstructive Pulmonary Disease COPD, lung cancer and fibrosis, it is also elevated in a host of auto-immune diseases including Lupus Erythematosus (SLE), Rheumatoid Arthritis (RA), Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), Chronic Fatigue Syndrome, Atherosclerosis, Ulcerative Colitis and Crohn's, Psoriasis and other auto-immune disorders.
 Research is clearly needed.
 Learn about our different awareness campaigns and how you can help support Fructositis disease research.